hyperledger/besu-docs/docs/Reference/API-Methods.md

     ```
 ### priv_getFilterChanges

-Polls the specified filter and returns an array of changes that have occurred since the last poll.
+Polls the specified filter for a private contract and returns an array of changes that have occurred
+since the last poll.

 Privacy groups do not have blocks and private transactions cannot be pending so unlike
 [`eth_getFilterChanges`](#eth_getfilterlogs), `priv_getFilterChanges` always returns an array